 This program is designed specifically for consumer products only and does not take any product that is designed for industrial use (only exception is paint aerosols).
+For classifying program material, refer to the decision tree in Appendix D.

 With exception of the fluorescent lamps category, the program is based on the products and not who the end user is.
 That is to say, in general as long as the product is a consumer product, it does not matter who is the end user (consumer or commercial entity such as a trade painter), the program will accept it.
 The exception to the rule is fluorescent lamps, which are only accepted from residential source.